jayantsingh123/Enron-Project/README.md

 * total payments and loan advance,
 * exercised stock options and total stock value.

 Since these features do not look similar in nature, it is bit strange for them to have high correlation.
-They are not similar in nature, hence we shdn't drop one of them blindly.
+They are not similar in nature on the surface, hence we shdn't drop one of them blindly.
 It is a better idea to use Principal Component Analysis(PCA) here.

 #### Principal Component Analysis